lukebrider-woolard-cgi/map-and-table-app/README.md

 ## Catalog Table

-Table view of beam data.
+Table view of geometry attributes.

 ## Heading Bar

-Displays loaded gjson file name, buttons for controlling the view of the app, and the importing and exporting of gjson files.
+Displays loaded geojson file name, buttons for controlling the view of the app, and the importing and exporting of geojson files.

 ## View Icon Buttons